embesozzi/keycloak-openfga-workshop/README.md

 3. Restart the apps (containers: `store-oidc-app` and `store-openfga-api`)

 ## Test cases
+As an example, we will implement an Product Catalog web application that has the following requirements:
+* Only authenticated user with MFA can access to the application
+* Product can be viewed by their Analyst
+* Product can be edited by their Admin
+* Global Admin users can view or edit any Product

-You can follow the test cases described in the article [Keycloak integration with OpenFGA (based on Zanzibar) for Fine-Grained Authorization at Scale (ReBAC)](https://embesozzi.medium.com/keycloak-integration-with-openfga-based-on-zanzibar-for-fine-grained-authorization-at-scale-d3376de00f9a).
+You can follow the test cases described in the [Keycloak integration with OpenFGA (based on Zanzibar) for Fine-Grained Authorization at Scale (ReBAC)](https://embesozzi.medium.com/keycloak-integration-with-openfga-based-on-zanzibar-for-fine-grained-authorization-at-scale-d3376de00f9a).

-In the article you will see an example of the keycloak Role and Group model and how the API is protecting the services based on the OpenFGA authorization model.